 From the 1st April 2014 Creative Industry Tax Relief was extended into the Video Games industry having already been successfully introduced in Film, TV and Animation.
 It is estimated that the relief will be worth an extra £188m in inward investment between now and 2019.

-Video Games Tax Relief (GTR) will apply to UK registered companies and operate in a similar manner to existing UK Film Tax Relief.
+Video Games Tax Relief (VGTR) will apply to UK registered companies and operate in a similar manner to existing UK Film Tax Relief.
 At Nyman Libson Paul we have successfully completed many film and TV tax credit claims, and recently the first ever successfully concluded Animation tax credit claim, through our industry expert Dave Morrison.

-For a company to claim GTR they must be responsible for the designing, producing and testing the video game, OR directly negotiating, contracting and paying for rights, goods and services in relation to the video game.
+For a company to claim VGTR they must be responsible for the designing, producing and testing the video game, OR directly negotiating, contracting and paying for rights, goods and services in relation to the video game.

 In total UK video game businesses can now claim back 25% of 80% of their total eligible game production costs, the same as Film.
 This will be paid back as a tax credit to the games company following a successful claim to HMRC.
 NLP is in an unenviable position to assist companies throughout this process.

 To receive our NLP VVGTR Fact Sheet and for regular updates please click here.